wilsonliaows/docs/workbot/workbot-examples.md

 Message drop down bars are very similar to buttons.
 They serve the same function but come in the form of a picklist as opposed to specified buttons.

-Use the same text as inserting a button:
+Use the same text you would use to insert a button.

 ```ruby
 [{"title":"button title", "command":"button command"}]